Tensor decompositions for learning latent variable models: Tensor Structure in Latent Variable Models

 (\emph{i.e.}, $T$ is the fourth derivative tensor of the function $v \mapsto 8^{-1} \E[ (v^\t x)^2 ]^2$, so $M_4$ is the fourth cumulant tensor).
 Let $\kappa_i := \E[h_i^4] - 3$ for each $i \in [k]$.
 Then

-\end{theorem} Note that $\kappa_i$ corresponds to the excess kurtosis, a measure of non-Gaussianity as $\kappa_i = 0$ if $h_i$ is a standard normal random variable.
+\end{thm} Note that $\kappa_i$ corresponds to the excess kurtosis, a measure of non-Gaussianity as $\kappa_i = 0$ if $h_i$ is a standard normal random variable.
 Furthermore, note that $A$ is not identifiable if $h$ is a multivariate Gaussian.

 We may derive forms similar to that of $M_2$ and $M_3$ from Theorem~\ref{thm:single-topic} using $M_4$ by observing that

 for any vectors $u,v \in \R^d$.